raphbacher/formation-julia-intro-files/full-notebooks/datascience/README.md

-These tutorials were created by Huda Nassar.
+These tutorials were created by Huda Nassar and adapted by Raphael Bacher.